learn-co-curriculum/binary-and-hexadecimal/README.md

   If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
 Otherwise continue reading for a     more detailed explanation.

-  **If you are new to programming, please read the entire lab before beginning.**
+  <strong>If you are new to programming, please read the entire lab before beginning.</strong>
  </div>